-However in an effort to make PET/CT scans available to a wider range of patients in Dorset, Poole Hospital Cancer Treatment Trust / Scanner Appeal (registered charity no: 264841) is working with Alliance Medical and Poole Hospital to install a permanent PET/CT scanner at Poole Hospital.
+However in an effort to make PET/CT scans available to a wider range of patients in Dorset, Poole Hospital Cancer Treatment Trust / Scanner Appeal (registered charity no: 264841) has been working with Alliance Medical and Poole Hospital to install a permanent PET/CT scanner at Poole Hospital, this is now in place.
 The scanner will serve the population of Dorset, bringing the best cancer imaging available to our doorstep.

 WE NEED YOUR HELP

-Browse through our website and you can see the various ways in which you can donate to the PET/CT scanner appeal.
-Contact us direct on 01202 888895 to speak to the Chairman Stuart Dean or email firstname.lastname@example.org – cheques payable to Poole Hospital Cancer Treatment Trust or Poole Body Scanner Appeal.
-Alternatively you can donate directly in either the MRI Suite or the Nuclear Medicine dept. both have post boxes to receive your donations.
-Finally through our website via the Just Giving app on our donations page.
+Browse through our website and you can see the various ways in which you can donate to our ongoing appeal.
+Contact us direct on 01202 888895 to speak to the Chairman Stuart Dean or email email@example.com – cheques can be made payable to Poole Hospital Cancer Treatment Trust or Poole Body Scanner Appeal.
+Finally, you can donate through our website via the Just Giving app on our donations page.

 PLEASE NOTE WE DO NOT SUPPLY DONORS DETAILS TO ANY THIRD PARTY.